Nuaym.leadr

 AI Scoring & Routing

-LLM scores every enriched contact by conversion probability.
-Tags tiers into custom HubSpot properties and routes the best leads first.
-Model retrains weekly from closed-won data.
+LLM scores every enriched contact by how likely they are to convert.
+Tags tiers into custom HubSpot properties, routes the best leads first.
+Retrains weekly off closed-won data so it gets sharper over time.

 Weekly model retraining